 To gather information, marketers ask customers for feedback through surveys.
 The responses allow them to discover areas for improvement.
 Almost half (49%) of the marketers surveyed in a study indicated using data-driven marketing in this manner.
 So, aside from crafting more personalized campaigns, data-driven marketing also aids in product development.

-How does Big Data Marketing Work?
+How does Data-Driven Marketing Work?

 Four processes make up big data marketing.
 These are: